ilias-sp/Twitch-Chat-Bot-PHP/README.md

 On the other hand, Bot was not written to be performing Moderator tasks, at least not yet :)

-# FAQ

 # PREREQUISITES

-PHP will be needed on your environment.
+- PHP will be needed on your environment.
-Additionally, you will need a valid Twitch User that the bot will use to authenticate to Twitch.
-It can be the username of your real account, or another account that you will create to use dedicated for your bot.
+- Additionally, you will need a valid Twitch User that the bot will use to authenticate to Twitch.
+It can be the username of your real account, or another account that you will create to use exclusively from your bot.
 This account will be the username the rest Twitch users will see in your bot's responses.
 To login to IRC, you will need to obtain an Oath token from Twitch API first.
 You can obtain it at: https://twitchapps.com/tmi/

 # INSTALLATION
-download the zip from this repository, and extract its contents to a folder. to install PHP on Windows, see APPENDIX.
+Download the zip from this repository, and extract its contents to a folder.

+To install PHP on Windows, see [Appendix](#appendix).

 # CONFIGURATION